rasterio/rasterio/_sources/quickstart.txt

     >>> Z = 10.0 * (Z2 - Z1)

-The fictional field for this example consists of the difference of two Gaussian distributions.
+The fictional field for this example consists of the difference of two Gaussian distributions and is represented by the array ``Z``.
 Its contours are shown below.

 .. image:: img/field.png